 The 2,000 m2 facility consists of diagrid LVL wall frames, LVL floor/roof beams, cross laminated timber (CLT) floor and lift shaft panels, Glulam (glued laminated timber) and CLT entry canopies as well as structural steel to support the glazing systems integrated throughout the engineered timber.

 Irving Smith Architects, RTA Studio and Dunning Thornton Consultants have collaborated in the design of the building, which features a three-storey timber diagrid with central atrium and wrap-around diagonal curtainwall cladding.
 The ground floor will be open to the public and showcase not only the innovative structure, but also Scion’s research across the forest and biomass value chains.

-Construction is expected to be completed by mid 2020.
+Construction is expected to be completed by early 2021.